slarosa/QGIS-Developer-Cookbook/source/expressions.rst

   >>> s.parserErrorMsg()
   PyQt4.QtCore.QString(u'syntax error, unexpected $end')

-.. todo:: working with the tree, evaluation as a predicate, as a function, error handling
+**TODO:** working with the tree, evaluation as a predicate, as a function, error handling

 Evaluating Expressions
 ----------------------